technotip/HookExamples/LockupFunds/readme.md

 ### Lock up funds: hook

-Voluntarily lock up the amount of **XAH** going out from the account every month.
-Also commit to only making one outgoing XAH transaction per month.
+Voluntarily lock up the amount of **XAH** going out from the account every fixed ledger interval.
+Also commit to only making one outgoing XAH transaction per set limit.

 ### Installing the Hook on your account